-In addition to separate degree programs in Law and English Literature and Language, the Law School and the Graduate School also offer a joint program of study leading to the degrees of Doctor of Jurisprudence (J.D.) and Master of Arts in English Literature and Language (M.A.).
+In addition to separate degree programs in law and English Literature and Language, the St. Mary’s School of Law and Graduate Studies at St. Mary’s also offer a joint program of study leading to the degrees of Doctor of Jurisprudence (J.D.) and Master of Arts in English Literature and Language (M.A.).
 The joint degree program allows a student to complete the requirements for both degrees in three or four years.

 Students must complete a minimum of 24 semester credit hours of English courses at St. Mary’s University exclusive of prerequisites.

 This degree offers an in-depth preparation for school teachers and community college instructors.
 Additionally, it will provide background for those who consider pursuing Ph.D. work.
 The degree is equally useful in careers in which a writing or humanities background is important, such as management, public relations, and journalism.